 Outraged friends and family rallied to save Walt’s home of over 50 years, plus his impressive accumulation of equipment.
 A settlement was reached allowing the camp to remain as a museum for the benefit of the public.

 Today the camp is cared for by the Friends of Last Chance Canyon.
-The cabin and the grounds have been left pretty much the same way Bickel left them in 1987 and is considered to be a true representation of a depression era mining camp.
+The cabin and grounds have been left pretty much the same way Bickel left them in 1987 and are considered to be a true representation of a depression-era mining camp.